Arctic Fox

 Appearance

-The Arctic fox is a small fox well adapted to living in cold environments of Arctic regions.
-It has a deep thick fur which is white in winter and brown in summer.
-The Arctic fox can stay warm in winter not just because of its thick coat but because of its generally rounded body shape with short legs, bushy tail, small rounded ears, and short muzzle.
+The Arctic fox has deep thick fur which is white in winter and brown in summer.
+It can stay warm in winter not just because of its thick coat but because of its generally rounded body shape with short legs, bushy tail, small rounded ears, and short muzzle.

 Distribution